-Until that day when stood a hero splen

-Before the lion in the Roman stalls.
-Then, when the beast's loud roaring shook

-the walls And cheer on cheer in thunder tones as

-cended, A woman's hand, all white and undefended.
-Pincked me and cast me fr m their core

-nale He caught me-kissed me-held me to his

-heart; A momentary glitter in the air -

-A roar of voices: Well he played his

-And I-prone with him, but vigorous

-Caught on my petals, scented by the south, The red rain dripping from the lien's mouth

--Frank M. Stanton, in Atlanta Constitution

-HUMOR OF THE DAY,

-No man ever traveled to fame on a

-When a man is his own enemy he can't help winning the fight .- Puck.
-"There goes an old flame of mine!" as the sun said when the comet came

-into perihelion. - Puck.
-Dentist-"What are the last teeth that come?"
-Brilliant Student-"False teeth, I guess."-Life.
-Example is stronger than precept;

-but precept is expected to do a great deal of example's work-Puck.
-His love, he said, was like the sea.
+Then, when the beast's loud rearing shook the walls And cheer on cheer in thunder tones as cended woman's hand, all white and under fended, Plucked me and cast me fr m their cor- He caught me-kissed me-held me to his heart: A momentary glitter in the air-A roar of voices! . \ \ Well he played his And I-prone with him, but vigorous Caught on my petals, scented by the south The red rain dripping from the lich's mouth -Frank M. Stanton, in Atlanta Constitution HUMOR OF THE DAY.
+No man ever traveled to fame on a When a man is his own enemy he can't help winning the fight .-- Puck.
+"There goes an old flame of mine!" s the sun said when the comet came into perihelion. - Puck.
+Dentist-"What are the last teetb that come?"
+Brilliant Student- "False teeth, I guess."-Life.
+Example is stronger than precept; nt precept is expected to do a great deal of example's work-Pack.
+His love, he said, was like the sca.
 The maiden answered quick She thought that he was right in that Because it made her sick.

-Of course we don't know what it is to pass a night in the tomb, but we have slept in a spare bearoom. -Atchi son Globe

-"So Mr. Onedge is averse to music?"
+Of course we don't know what it is to pass a night in the tomb, but we have slept in a spare bedroom. -Atchi "So Mr. Onedge is averse to music?"
 "I should say so.
 He won't even use rubber bands in his office."-New York Mercury.
 "I see you have a glass eye, Pat."

-"Yes, yer 'anner; but it's a swindle,

-sir.
-I can't see nuthin' out of it." -New York Mercury.
-We often hear men complaining of their hopes being dissipated, and as a rule that's just what ails the complainant. - Richmond Dispatch.
+"Yes, yer 'anner; but it's a swindle, sir.
+I can't see nuthin' out of it." -New York Mercary.
+We often hear men complaining of their hopes being dissipated, and as a rule that's just what ails the complainant .- Richmond Dispatch.
 "When will man be able to fly?" inquires an exchange.
-Just as soon as he has been a trusted bank cashier for eight or ten years. - Troy Press.

-This world would be a happy world

-And men would all be brothers,

-If people did themselves one-half

-That they expect of others.
+Just as soon as he has been a trusted bank cashier for eight or ten years. -Troy Press.
+This world would be a happy world And men would all be brothers, If people did themselves one-half That they expect of others.